vmware/container-service-extension/docs/cse3_1/ENT_PKS.md

 title: Enterprise PKS enablement
 ---

-## Deprecation Notice
+<span style="color:red">## Deprecation Notice</span>

-CSE Server and Kubernetes Container Clusters plug-in will soon drop support for TKGI (previously known as Enterprise PKS).
-Consider using VMware Tanzu Kubernetes Grid or VMware Tanzu Kubernetes Grid Service for management of Kubernetes clusters with VCD.
+CSE Server and Kubernetes Container Clusters Plugin will soon drop support for TKG-I (previously known as Enterprise PKS).
+Consider using VMware Tanzu Kubernetes Grid (TKG) or VMware Tanzu Kubernetes Grid Service (TKG-S) for management of Kubernetes clusters with VCD.

 # Enterprise PKS enablement
 <a name="overview"></a>
 ## Overview
 CSE 2.0 enables orchestration of K8 cluster deployments on VMware Enterprise PKS.
-At the same time, it maintains the CSE 1.x feature set of Native K8 cluster deployments directly on VMware vCloud Director.
+At the same time, it maintains the CSE 1.x feature set of Native K8 cluster deployments directly on VMware Cloud Director.
 As a result, the capabilities of CSE 2.0 allow tenants to leverage both K8 Providers, Native and Enterprise PKS, for seamless K8 cluster deployments while ensuring clusters' isolation between tenants.
 It also offers great flexibility to administrators to onboard tenants on K8 Provider(s) of their choice, be it Native and/or Enterprise PKS.

 ![conceptual-view-cse](img/ent-pks/01-conceptual.png)